 Maybe you get five payments of $5,000, which would be a 25% increase over your asking price for the privilege of your clients being able to work with you immediately and begin benefiting from your services before they finished paying you, thereby creating another win-win.

 American Express has large fees.
 PayPal can be a pain in the butt.
 Wire transfer fees can be costly as well.
 Accepting checks can delay things until it clears.

 I get it.

 I also get paid.

-I make it easy for my customers to pay me and since I know what I'm worth and I know how to convey that worth, I can raise my prices 5% or 7% or 20% to offset the fees my merchant account charges me.
+I make it easy for my customers to pay me, and since I know what I'm worth and I know how to convey that worth, I can raise my prices by 5% or 7%, or 20% to offset the fees my merchant account charges me.